blog-banner

 Another thing to remember is to occasionally check the condition of the installed devices.
 If they are damaged or appear unusually stiff, promptly replace them.
 Otherwise, your heating bill this winter will be a sweaty affair!

-Sealing Your Door: Various Solutions
+Sealing a Front Door: Various Solutions

 1. Insulate door frame with polyurethane foam